blocknostr/blocknostr/README.md

 #### Our Vision

 A global, interoperable social platform uniting users across multiple layer-1 blockchains, each with tailored layouts and smart contracts.
-Messages incur minimal fees (~$0.01 plus native gas fees), aggregated into a unified, seamless Web3 communication network.
 BlockNostr is a **social experiment**, a **blockchain stress test**, and a **layer-1 throughput race**—shaping the future of decentralized ecosystems.

 #### Core Principles